Central Asian Shepherd Dog

 Due to their tendency to gain weight if overfed, it’s crucial to maintain a regular feeding schedule and avoid leaving food out throughout the day.
 Limiting treats is also advisable to manage their calorie intake effectively.

 As with all dogs, the dietary needs of the Central Asian Shepherd Dog evolve from puppyhood through adulthood and into their senior years.
-Consulting your veterinarian for personalized recommendations based on your dog's specific weight, energy levels, and overall health is essential due to the considerable variability within the breed.
+Adding pineapple as an occasional treat can be refreshing, but make sure to serve it in moderation and remove the core and skin.

 Natural selection has contributed to the Central Asian Shepherd Dog’s genetic resilience, resulting in overall robust health without breed-specific ailments.
 However, their large size predisposes them to several potential health issues: